SaraOlsson/eruza-waste-cleanup/README.md

 ## Enhancements

 - People can register in the app before dropping their bottles into the bin.
-Thus, Once they drop the bottles, the number of bottles is auto-calculated and the equivalent points are attached to the bar code that is tagged with their mobile app.
-They can scan this bar code in the partnered food stalls all over the country to encash their points for food.
+Thus, Once they drop the bottles, the number of bottles is auto-calculated and the equivalent reddem points can be  attached to the bar code that is tagged with their mobile app.
+They can scan this bar code in any partnered food stalls all over the country to encash their points for food.
-- The Bin capacity can be monitored using IoT Central and notification will be sent if the bin is about to overflow
+- The bin capacity can be auto monitored using IoT Central and can enable auto notification to the administrator in case of bin overflow
-- The same app can be used for City administration, Marine clean-up, disaster recovery, etc with slight modifications.
+- The app can also be used for City administration, Marine clean-up, disaster recovery, etc with slight modifications.

 ## Demo